 American Dance & Music Week at Pinewoods

 Welcome to American Week where friends, old and new, gather together for a memorable music and dance experience in the pines between the ponds.
-For sure there will be some difficult choices for you to make from the enticing menu of classes we’ve assembled for you.
+You will have lots to choose from the enticing menu of classes we’ve assembled for you.
 We’ve gathered many of America's finest dance teachers and musicians to mix and match into creative ensembles for this rich and varied program.
-This multi-talented staff is excited to be coming together to provide us with a unique dancing and musical experience and opportunities to learn from these masters.
-This year we are featuring a strong program in the traditions from Appalachia and the American South and from Ireland along with contras morning, noon and night.
+This multi-talented staff is excited to be coming together to provide us with a unique dancing, musical and learning experience.

-Do you love contras, squares and waltz?
-Want to be part of the Dare to be Square revolution and learn to call southern squares?
-Feel like kicking up your heels in the old Irish style of sean-nós step dance or Appalachian flatfooting?
-Have you tried Irish set dance?
+Do you love contras, squares and couple dance?
+Want to be part of the Dare to be Square revolution and learn to call exciting squares?
+Feel like kicking up your heels in Appalachian clogging or adding some new moves to your swing dance repertoire?
+You’ll find all of this at American Week; plus this year we introduce English country dance into our daily program and we add a class in Marley clog, a style of English percussive dance featured on the stages of New York in the last century.
 Bring your dance shoes and lots of energy.
-We’ll have two daily stretching sessions to keep you loose and limber, morning contras and waltz to wake you up, and afternoon squares and more challenging contras to spice up the mix.
+We’ll have daily stretching sessions to keep you loose and limber, morning contras to wake you up, and afternoon squares and more challenging contras to spice up the mix.

 Can’t dance all day?
 Not a problem.
 Bring your instruments and your voices because this week promises a full program of music classes and more.
 Come and try something new under the guidance of teachers who are experts in their fields, and who will have you playing and singing with your heart and soul.
-Choose from two very different singing classes, ensemble playing, old time jamming, instrument classes, and learn tunes by ear to accompany our all-camp processions to the evening dance in C#.
-Get messy and creative with paper, paint, glue and who-knows-what else in the daily community art class.
-Carve out some time to sit on the porch, take a swim, jam or nap, but don’t miss the daily gathering where we’ll join for some singing, laughs and concerts.
+Choose from two very different singing classes, some music theory, old time jamming, instrument classes, and learn some new tunes by ear.
+Get creative in the community art class which will feature book making this year.
+Carve out some time to sit on the porch, take a swim, jam or nap, but don’t miss the daily gathering where we’ll join for some singing, stunts, laughs and concerts.